ntustRay/tutorial/README.md

       - status: pending is true and awaiting the action return
     - useFormState() to update the state of the form
       - will return the message of the result after the form action
+- Delete User **(24/9/26)**
+  - create a delete action
+  - create a delete button component
+  - use the delete action in the delete button
+  - use the delete button in the users list
+  - use the delete action with the bind option
+    - bind option will bind the value to the function
+    ```tsx
+    const removeUserWithId = removeUser.bind(null, id);
+    ```
+    - use server mode to remove the user
+    ```tsx
+      const removeUserWithId = async (formData: FormData) => {
+        'use server';
+        await removeUser(id, formData);
+      };
+    ```
+    - form action will send formData to the function and function need to update the route

 ---